kllevin/westfield_scally/README.md

 ## Linting rules

-WFC's linting rules can be [found here](.scss-lint.yml).
-And WFC has a Rake test setup that'll run the `scss-lint` tool automatically to ensure no badly formatted CSS goes into the framework.
+WS' linting rules can be [found here](.scss-lint.yml).
+And WS has a Rake test setup that'll run the `scss-lint` tool automatically to ensure no badly formatted CSS goes into the framework.

 # Licence